ANJULI SHAH-JOHNSON, LCSW, LMT

 Body-centered therapy is often NOT a good fit for folks who:

-*are currently experiencing active suicidal ideation or homicidal ideation
+*you are currently experiencing active suicidal ideation or homicidal ideation

 or were recently discharged from a higher level of care

-*are not open to touch
+*you are not comfortable with or open to touch

-*want a more traditional talk therapy experience
+*you want a traditional talk therapy experience

 Walk me through a session:

-When you arrive, I will offer you tea and then we will head into the office which has two rooms, one with a couch and chairs and the other with a massage table.
-Before getting on the table, we will start in the room with a couch and check-in on how you and your body are feeling noting any significant insights, experiences or sensations that may have occurred since we last met.
-For initial sessions, we will also touch base on what your hopes are for our sessions, your history (both emotional and body-centered).
-We may during this check-in identify an intention or a question that you want to post to your body.
+When you arrive, I will offer you tea or water and we will settle into the seating area to check-in.
+Before getting on the table, we will connect about how you and your body are feeling noting any significant insights, experiences or sensations that may have occurred since we last met.
+For initial sessions, we will also talk about your hopes for our sessions, your history (both emotional and body-centered) and anything else you want me to know before we start.

 Once you are cozy, your job is simply to be.
 You do not need to breathe a certain way or try to relax or figure anything out.
 You just get to be, just as you are.
 Your body and the connection between our nervous systems through touch will do the work.
 All touch work is collaborative and consent is discussed at length.
 It is okay and encouraged for you to acknowledge if you need us to stop or make adjustments.